zaramihnea/Catology/README.md

 OpenAI API or  language model templating

+- **Preprocessor container**

+Use Scikit-learn to create a pipeline of preprocessing steps for the data that were used in training

 - **ML Model / Ensemble container**

 Use Scikit-learn to combine the models that are saved on the disk or cloud and output the breed prediction